Control SoftwareSolis PackagesSoftware Development Kit

-In order to make a more detailed comparison between CCD, EMCCD and ICCD cameras we need expand the analysis of the signal to noise equation covered in an earlier section to include more effects.
+In order to make a more detailed comparison between CCD, EMCCD and ICCD cameras we need to consider additional contributions to the camera's signal to noise ratio.
+This will help us to choose which camera is best for our experimental conditions.

 The first additional component is the Spurious Noise or Clock Induced Charge which originates from within the CCD camera.
 When charge is shifted pixel to pixel towards the output amplifier there is a very small but finite probability that charges can knock off additional charges by a process called impact ionization.
 These unwanted charges have the effect of generating an additional noise component.